Ashe (singer)

 Ashlyn Rae "Ashe" Willson (born 1993) is an American singer-songwriter.
 She is known for her 2019 single "Moral of the Story", which was featured in the Netflix film To All the Boys: P.S.
 I Still Love You (2020) and was produced by Noah Conrad with additional production from Finneas O'Connell.

-Ashe also co-wrote Demi Lovato's 2017 single "You Don't Do It for Me Anymore" and has toured with Louis the Child, Lauv and Whethan.
+Ashe co-wrote American singer Demi Lovato's 2017 single "You Don't Do It for Me Anymore", and has toured with Louis the Child, Lauv, and Whethan.
 She was nominated for a Juno Award for her gold-certified single "Let You Get Away" with Shaun Frank.
-Her debut studio album Ashlyn was released on May 7, 2021.
-Her second album, Rae, was released on October 14, 2022.
-Her third album, Willson, was released on September 6, 2024.
+Her debut studio album, Ashlyn, was released on May 7, 2021, peaking at number 194 on the US Billboard 200.
+Rae and Willson, her second and third studio albums, were released in 2022 and 2024, respectively.
+However, both failed to chart in the US Billboard 200.

+In 2025, Ashe and her longtime collaborator O'Connell created a band, named The Favors.
+They released their debut studio album, The Dream, in September.
+It peaked at the number of 174 on the US Billboard 200.

+Life and career

-Early life
+1993–2014: Early life and family

-Ashlyn Rae Willson was born in San Jose, California.
-She also spent her childhood and upbringing in San Jose.
-She began attending piano and vocal lessons at the age of 8.
-Ashe says that she grew up listening only to Christian radio and that she thanks her grandfather for introducing her to music from names like Bob Dylan, The Beatles and Jefferson Airplane.
+Ashlyn Rae Willson was born in San Jose, California in 1993.
+(Note: Nylon magazine published June 22, 2022, described Ashe as the "28-year-old Californian singer-songwriter", while V published on July 11, 2022, noted her age as 29, indicating that she was born in between June and July 1993.)
+She spent her childhood and upbringing in the city, and began attending piano and vocal lessons at the age of 8.
+Ashe said that she grew up listening only to Christian radio and that she thanked her grandfather for introducing her to music from names like Bob Dylan, the Beatles and Jefferson Airplane.
 She attended Berklee College of Music and graduated with a major in contemporary writing and production in 2015.